Most senior executives have assessed that their workforce is operating at only 60% to 65% of its potential.

-Let’s face it…Every employee was hired to deliver results, whether it’s meeting a sales quota, leading a productive team or making customers feel important when they contact or visit the office.
-However, the role manager’s play has the greatest impact on their employee’s involvement, commitment, and success.
+Let’s face it, every employee was hired to deliver results, whether it’s meeting a sales quota, leading a productive team, or making customers feel important when they contact or visit the office.
+However, the role managers play has the greatest impact on employees' involvement, commitment, and success.

 Deliver and celebrate consistent performance

 High performing organizations have created an environment where their employees thrive.
 They enjoy getting up and coming to work every day because they feel a part of something big.
 They feel like a valued partner in the success of the organization, and believe they can make a positive difference.
 Their leaders are clear about what needs to be accomplished, actively involve them in the business, provide ongoing development and support and regularly celebrate success.

 As you reflect on your management team, think about the impact of the following critical success factors on the quality of support they provide to their employees.

 Achieving excellence is something that’s been under-valued in organizations for the past several decades.
 There are a variety of reasons why it’s taken the back seat.
 But it’s time to bring it back to life, and managers and leaders are the ones who can do it.
 Their expectations will set the tone for what their team and organization is capable of delivering.

 Leaders who aim their teams high and fall a bit short will significantly outperform teams that aim for the targets and come up short.
 Those who strive for excellence set their goals high, stay focused on the critical few priorities, and continuously improve their approach to the business.
 In addition, they monitor progress and success, hold people accountable for their contributions and celebrate success.

 Highly successful organizations focus on providing a meaningful customer experience.
 They consistently strive to deliver quality products and relevant services that meet their customers’ needs.
 In addition, successful organizations have a sound Performance Management Process that makes the difference between delivering mediocre, good, or outstanding performance.